exposit/pythia-oracle/README.md

 Open up a terminal (command prompt) and type "python --version".
 If you get a "not found" response, try rebooting and check the version again.
 If necessary, set the environment path and reboot again.

 Now go to the [kivy installation page](https://kivy.org/docs/installation/installation.html) for your OS (stable version) and either install the application from a release (download the file, double click on it, etc.) or copy-paste the given lines as directed, waiting in between each as necessary.
 Read any errors carefully and address them.

+If you want to use the Pythy panel, you'll also need to install markovify and TextBlob.

+`pip install markovify`

+`pip install -U textblob`

+`python -m textblob.download_corpora lite`

 Once that's all done, you'll need to clone or download this repository.
 If you know how to use git, you're good to go, clone away.
 Otherwise, click the green 'clone or download' button on the main pythia-oracle github page, and select 'download zip'.
 Unzip this archive somewhere easy to find (desktop, Documents folder).